webapps-projects/microservices-fast-api/README.md

 # microservices-fast-api
-Creates a simple Microservices app using Python FastAPI
+Creates a simple Microservices app using Python FastAPI.

+We will use NoSQL database, RedisJSON as a Database and dispatch events with Redis Streams.